 This article is a 2001 update of Gwyn’s original article Growing Calytrix published in the Society’s journal Australian Plants, June 1990.
 Gwyn is a former leader of ANPSA’s Calytrix Study Group.

 The Calytrix or ‘star flowers’ are rarely seen in gardens, except for Calytrix tetragona, and most people would not realize that there are over 70 species growing in the wild.
 They are quite spectacular when in flower and have colourful calyces to follow.
 The most commonly grown species, C.tetragona is very widespread and variable.
+It is found in woodlands and forests from southern Queensland to south Western Australia.
+The white form is most commonly seen but pink forms are also found, particularly in western Victoria.
 Other species may be available from time to time at specialist nurseries.